3comconfliczu/unicopedia-plus/README.md

 ### Match Sequence

-- The **Match Sequence** feature of the **Emoji Data Finder** utility displays a list of basic data (symbol, short name, keywords, code points) of Unicode emoji matching a character sequence, including through regular expressions.
+- The **Match Sequence** feature of the **Emoji Data Finder** utility displays a list of basic data (emoji, short name, keywords, code points) of Unicode emoji matching a character sequence, including through regular expressions.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any.
 - This feature deals with the 4,590 emoji defined in the **Emoji 13.1** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/13.1/emoji-test.txt) data file.
 - The 9 *component* (5 *skin-tone* and 4 *hair-style*) emoji and the 3,512 *fully-qualified* (**RGI**) emoji are presented in a standard way, while the 1,069 *non-fully-qualified* emoji are shown in a distinctive muted (grayed out) style.